NicolasCaronPro/Localized-Forest-Fire-Risk-Prediction-ADepartment-Aware-Approach-for-Operational-DecisionSupport/README.md

 * `time_series_clustering.py` – groups time series using the encoded data.

 * **Targets**
   * Download the fire file on the BDIFF website : https://bdiff.agriculture.gouv.fr/.
 Select "Diffuser" then on "Ajouter un critère" select "Localisation" (Departement).
-We use data between 2017-06-12 and 2023-12-31
+We used data between 2017-06-12 and 2023-12-31
   * `high_scale_database.py` – script for generating the high-resolution probabilistic database.
   * `tools_functions.py` – utility functions used in the probabilistic pipeline.
   * `dico_departements.py` – departments lookup for target generation.